UK considers joining new European nations club

 But, before responding, there are indications Britain also wants to consult Ukraine's government, as well as the defensive military alliance, Nato.

-The inaugural meeting of the 'European Political Community' is due to take place on October 6th in the Czech capital, Prague.
+The inaugural meeting of the "European Political Community" is due to take place on 6 October in the Czech capital, Prague.

 The Czech Republic currently holds the rotating European Council presidency.